OWASP/www-project-threat-dragon/docs-2/usage/config/environment.md

 Or on Windows systems: `set GITHUB_CLIENT_ID=deadbeef0123456789ab`

-## Config using file-based secrets
+## Configuration using file-based secrets

 If using file based secrets, add `_FILE` to the end of the secret name, and the value should point to the file location.
 This is particularly useful if you are running Threat Dragon in docker context,